The Legend of Heroes: Trails of Cold Steel II: Development and release

 Trails of Cold Steel II uses the PhyreEngine game engine.
 Trails of Cold Steel II was first released in Japan on September 25, 2014, for PlayStation 3 and PlayStation Vita.
 The game was localized into English by Xseed Games.
 Work on translating the game began in February 2015, with around 1.45 million characters to be translated.
 Translation took about a year, being about 95% complete by January 2016.
 Xseed added approximately 11,000 lines of English dialogue for its English release.
 The game was released for PS3 and Vita in North America on September 6, 2016, and in Europe on November 11.
 A port for Windows was released worldwide on February 14, 2018.
 This version features various enhancements such as support for 4K resolution, various graphical enhancements, and additional English voice acting.

 A remastered version for the PlayStation 4, The Legend of Heroes: Trails of Cold Steel II: Kai, was released in Japan on April 26, 2018, and in North America and Europe in June 2019.
-A port for the Nintendo Switch, developed and published by Clouded Leopard Entertainment was released in Japan and Asia on August 5, 2021.
+A port for the Nintendo Switch, developed and published by Clouded Leopard Entertainment, was released in Japan and Asia on August 5, 2021.

 Reception

 The Legend of Heroes: Trails of Cold Steel II received "generally favorable" reviews according to review aggregator Metacritic.
 Famitsu gave the PS3 and PS Vita versions of the game a score of 31/40.
 Chris Shrive of Hardcore Gamer strongly praised the game for being "a modern JRPG masterpiece" with "the perfect blend of the classic JRPG formula mixed with contemporary features" concluding that "the emphasis on story telling and immense cast of memorable characters make the large time commitment worthwhile".
-Kimberly Wallace of Game Informer was similarly positive about the game's story and characters, but complained of the game's dull dungeons design.
-Despite the shortcomings, she still felt that the game "takes the cast and story in such interesting directions and provides so much to do that it’s hard to put down...[the game] makes me care so much about the characters and the world that it becomes easier to look past its flaws".
+Kimberly Wallace of Game Informer was similarly positive about the game's story and characters, but complained about the game's dull dungeon design.
+Despite the shortcomings, she still felt that the game "takes the cast and story in such interesting directions and provides so much to do that it's hard to put down... [the game] makes me care so much about the characters and the world that it becomes easier to look past its flaws".
 Darren McPhail of RPGSite was similarly positive about the game stating "For fans of the previous Legend of Heroes games and especially the first Trails of Cold Steel, picking up Trails of Cold Steel 2 is a no-brainer easy recommendation.
 While this sequel is unevenly paced and lacks shocking plot twists until the conclusion, the Trails of Cold Steel games are some of the best of the genre and well worth a look for most hardcore RPG fans".
 All three reviewers agreed that, while it was possible to enjoy the game's story as a stand-alone experience, the story was better for people who had played the original Trails of Cold Steel first, due to their direct ties to one another.